MLS Undergraduate Program: Requirements

 Professional Phase

 The last two years of study constitute the professional phase.
-Courses in the first year of this phase are designed to provide students with the appropriate theoretical background and the basic technical skills that will enable them to function effectively in the clinical laboratory.
+Courses in the first four quarters of this phase are designed to provide students with the appropriate theoretical background and the basic technical skills that will enable them to function effectively in the clinical laboratory.

 The following subjects are included in the professional phase of the curriculum and are taught by faculty in the Departments of Laboratory Medicine and Pathology, Immunology, and Microbiology: